 Do you need to pay for separate accounts and manage separate email inboxes?

 An email account is one entity.
-You need one Office 365 license.
+You need one Microsoft 365 license.

 Just like if your name was Robert, people may call you Bob, Rob, Bobby, Robby – or even Buddy, but there’s only one you.
 Your nicknames are called “aliases” in the IT world.
 They don’t cost anything extra to setup or maintain.